 “Don’t pretend, Tsurumi-san.
 You’ve been badmouthing Matsuyuki-kun.
-You called him a crossdresser!
+Calling him a crossdresser!
 Now take it back!”
 Minako’s voice hitched up in anger.
 Beside her, her best friend was also nodding vigorously in support, sending Tsurumi an equally accusing gaze.

 “Why should I?”
 She replied.
-“If you’re so convinced I was lying, why don’t you ask Matsuyuki yourself?”
+“If you’re so convinced I was lying, why don’t you ask Matsuyuki-kun yourself?”

 “I want to hear it from YOU.”
 Minako hissed.
 But ignoring her display of anger, Tsurumi got up from her seat and calmly strode to the door.
 “Oi, Tsurumi-san!
 Don’t you dare walk away from this!”